 - Heat the olive oil in a large, heavy pan and add the chopped onion, yellow pepper and courgette.
 Stir to get fully coated in the oil and gently fry until the vegetables are soft.

 - Tip the pasta, cherry tomatoes, cooked chicken, red pesto and the tin of chopped tomatoes into the cooked vegetables and mix gently but well.
+Add a little of the pasta water to create a smooth, silky sauce.

 - Taste for seasoning and sprinkle with some chopped parsley.